Browser does not support script.

 CBT Cognitive Behaviour Therapy

-**Waiting Times for Ongoing CBT from March 2019** - Up to 6 weeks.
+**Waiting Times for Ongoing CBT for November 2019** - Up to 6 weeks.

 CBT is offered in a block of up to six sessions.
 The sessions last for 50 minutes and occur at the same time each week to fit with your availability.